msig0000/ESRI/RasterScaling.v.2/README.md

 Say raster name in 0512 i.e. May 12 say again excel file has two years 1912 and 1913 So now you can generate two raster for May 12 for both 1912 and 1913.

 This script takes  inputs as below
 >>1.
-Updating  Feature class
+Input raster folder
 >>2.
-Updating Feature class Key Field
+Input excel file path - needs to be exactly formatted as attached
 >>3.
-Updating Feature class Value Field
+Output raster folder
 >>4.
-Updater  Feature class
->>5.
-Updater Feature class Key Field
->>6.
-Updater Feature class Value Field
+Temporary folder